 (this includes normal sheet metal repairs for the cylinder cooling tins)

 Gaskets and seals (including oil filter and air filter) normally run

-Carburetor accelerator pump (if required)
+Carburetor accelerator pump (if required and if available!)

 Miscellaneous parts (grommets, condensor, brushes, etc)